-The number of respondents opposed to the LTN and CHN contrasts with the given why reasons the respondents do not walk or cycle more.
+The number of respondents opposed to the LTN and CHN contrasts with the reasons given why the respondents do not walk or cycle more.
 Those reasons include 'concerns about road safety/road danger', 'Traffic speed', 'Traffic volume'.
 'Unpleasant street environment', all of which LTNs/CHNs aim to address.